Jason Fox is a former Royal Marine Commando and Special Forces Sergeant.

 Jason is also trained as a combat swimmer, demolitions expert, Special Forces dog handler and jungle survival expert.
 After leaving the Special Forces, Jason moved in to the TV and Film industry, initially using his wealth of experience in the Special Forces to support production crews who were working in environmentally hostile areas, such as the jungle, the Arctic or the desert.
 It was during this period that Jason was part of the team of divers who found the lost treasure of Captain Kidd – one of the most prolific pirates of the 17th century – just off the coast of Madagascar.

-Jason now stars in Channel 4’s hit series SAS: Who Dares Wins; putting members of the public through the SAS Secret Selection in the ultimate test of their physical and, more importantly, psychological resilience.
-The show returns to our screens for a 5th series this year, as well as series 2 of a celebrity version.
+Jason now stars in Channel 4’s hit series SAS: Who Dares Wins in both the UK and in Australia; putting members of the public through the SAS Secret Selection in the ultimate test of their physical and, more importantly, psychological resilience.

 The start of the Jason Fox franchise began in 2018, with the ground-breaking series Meet The Drug Lords: Inside the Real Narcos, hailed as Channel 4’s flagship show of that year.
 Taking over 2 years to shoot with unique editorial and graphic scenes, the show sees Foxy enter the cartel strongholds of Mexico, Colombia and Peru, exposing the most formidable and dangerous drug gangs from a rarely seen perspective.
 The crew consisted of just 4, including Jason, who due to his vast experience was also an invaluable producer on the series.